 AVI videos can be opened by many common video players.
 If the the native player on your device does not support AVI, you’ll have to download third-party software.
 VLC Player is one of your options.
 It’s free and open source.

 When to Use AVI

-If storage space is not a problem, AVI is a suitable file format for archiving video files and preserving them in high quality.
+If storage space is not a problem, AVI is a suitable file format for archiving video files and preserving them in high definition.
 However, if you are going to upload your videos to the web, or send them over the internet and have them downloaded, AVI is not the best video format for you due to its large file size.

 MOV is a video format developed by Apple.
 It uses tracks to store and stream different multimedia elements, like video, audio, VR, timecode, and text.
-It’s supported by Apple QuickTime, Real Player, Elmedia Player, and a number of other popular players.
+MOV is supported by Apple QuickTime, Real Player, Elmedia Player, and a number of other popular players.

 Like MP4, MOV uses lossy compression to reduce file size without sacrificing much quality.
 In fact, the two video file formats are very similar, as MP4 was based on the MOV container.

 MOV can be rather convenient in professional contexts due to its independent tracks.
 Each track stores a particular type of data, like video, audio, or text.
-All the tracks are stored together in the container but can be easily separated while editing, which is one of the benefits of this video file format.
+All the tracks are stored together in the container but can be easily separated while editing, which is one of the benefits of this video format.

 When to Use MOV

 If you’re using Mac or iOS devices, you can store, edit, and export high-quality videos in the MOV format with no problem.
 For non-Apple devices, though, you might want to consider using a video format other than MOV.

 WebM is a video format developed by Google for the web.
 It was based on the Matroska (MKV) container, which we’ll discuss shortly.
 WebM files are comparatively light and suitable for online streaming.
 Thus, it shouldn’t come as a surprise that this format is often used by video-sharing platforms, such as YouTube.